Regent Centre Interchange

-Regent Centre is a Tyne and Wear Metro station in Zone B, serving the suburb of Gosforth, Newcastle upon Tyne.
-It joined the network on 10 May 1981, following the opening of the second phase of the network, between South Gosforth and Bank Foot.
+The Regent Centre Interchange is a multimodal transport hub, serving the suburb of Gosforth in the English city of Newcastle upon Tyne.
+It includes a station on the Tyne and Wear Metro, a bus station and a multi-storey car park, and is adjacent to the Regent Centre business park.
+It was opened in 1981.

 History

+The interchange is located on the route of the former Gosforth and Ponteland Light Railway, which opened on 1 May 1905.

-Regent Centre is situated at the site of the former West Gosforth station, which opened in June 1905, as part of the Ponteland and Darras Hall branch of the Blyth and Tyne Railway.
-The line closed to passengers in June 1929, with the station closing to goods services in August 1967.
+West Gosforth station, which opened three months later with the introduction of passenger services on the line, was situated where the metro station's platforms are today.
+The line closed to passengers in June 1929, but remained open for freight traffic, including to and from the ICI Callerton explosives depot, situated between Callerton and Ponteland, and Rowntree's Fawdon factory, just west of Fawdon.

-West Gosforth station consisted of two side platforms, a simple pitched roof station building, and a signal box.
-The station was demolished entirely in the late 1970s, in order to allow for the construction of Regent Centre Interchange.

-Regent Centre Interchange consists of a two platform station below street level, covered by the station concourse.
-A multi-storey car park and bus station are located on the upper level, with a tall canopy covering the entrance to the station building, extending across the bus station.
+In the late 1970s the line through the site was restructured to form the second phase of the Tyne and Wear Metro, between South Gosforth and Bank Foot.
+The remains of the old West Gosforth station were demolished as part of this work, and the new interchange constructed.
+The interchange took its name from the adjacent Regent Centre business park that had been constructed in the years leading up to the conversion of the railway line to Metro.

+The new metro line opened on 10 May 1981, along with the new station and interchange.
+Freight traffic to and from Rowntree's factory and ICI Callerton continued to pass through the station until they closed in July 1988 and March 1989 respectively.
+In 1991 the Metro line was extended from Bank Foot to Newcastle Airport.

 Facilities

+Regent Centre Interchange consists of a two platform station below street level, covered by the station concourse and bus station.
+A multi-storey car park is located above the platforms and concourse, with a tall canopy covering the entrance to the station building, extending across the bus station.

 Step-free access is available at all stations across the Tyne and Wear Metro network, with two lifts providing step-free access to platforms.
 As part of the Metro: All Change programme, new lifts and escalators were installed at the station in 2013.

 The station is equipped with ticket machines, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
 Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
 The station is also fitted with smartcard validators, which feature at all stations across the network.
 The station houses a newsagent's shop in the ticket hall.

 There is a large pay and display car park available at the station, with 183 spaces, plus eight accessible spaces.
 There is also the provision for cycle parking, with four cycle lockers and five cycle pods available for use.
 A bus interchange is also available at the station, providing frequent connections in and around Newcastle upon Tyne, North Tyneside and Northumberland.